TRADITIONAL CHINESE MEDICINE (TCM)

 The Endocrine system is another major system through which acupuncture works.
 The modern understanding is that hormones are adjusted to optimum or balanced function.
 This is seen in the treatment of infertility, Type 2 diabetes, menopausal symptoms including hot flashes and loss of bone density, especially osteoporosis caused by hysterectomy and oophectomy link to case study.

-Globally, the market for effective health care will ultimately drive the usage of MCM.
+Globally, the market for effective health care will ultimately drive the usage of TCM.
 China is actively pushing for global acceptance of her traditional remedies and will ultimately compete with the western pharmaceutical giants.
-Inevitably, both the traditions and the advances of all nations will reach their potential and MCM will be recognized as a highly valued outcome of globalization.
-In the meantime, Dr. Chen and others continue to stay focused, practicing and teaching locally, and providing superior MCM based health care to the best of their ability.
+Inevitably, both the traditions and the advances of all nations will reach their potential and TCM will be recognized as a highly valued outcome of globalization.
+In the meantime, Dr. Chen and others continue to stay focused, practicing and teaching locally, and providing superior TCM based health care to the best of their ability.